Addiction: Conditioning the brain for reward

 I have observed clinically that many patients suffering from chronic pain become deeply tolerant and physically dependent on opioids, and begin to misuse and abuse their medication as a direct result of these unanticipated side effects of the opioid medication.
 Many of these patients demonstrate abuse and/or addictive behaviors, and are at great risk of death due to their attempt to achieve analgesia and/or avoidance of withdrawal.
 These attempts have become the main driver for the risky accelerated use of prescription opioid medications.

-In the United States there are upwards of 14 million patients receiving daily prescription opioid therapy for pain.
+In the United States there are upwards of 14 million patients receiving daily prescription opiate therapy for pain.
 It is estimated that four out of ten patients regularly misuse or abuse their medication.
 For people who have been abusing opiates who are successful in completing a detoxification to an opioid-free state, it takes upwards of two years for the brain to restore itself from the chemical and brain cell imbalances (allostasis) caused by opioid abuse.
 Some addicts may require periods of medication assistance with buprenorphine or methadone to reduce cravings and withdrawal symptoms to a point where behavior change from the compulsive use of opioids or other drugs is achieved.
 There is an abundance of medical evidence that supports the clinical utility of providing buprenorphine or methadone to patients.
 While this issue remains deeply controversial within the context of abstinence-based recovery, the evidence is clear that the use of Medication Assisted Treatment saves lives, reduces relapse and drug use, and reduces associated medical and criminal justice costs.

 Of equal importance, the development of deep attachment to the feeling created from opioids becomes the most potent driver of relapse behavior.
 This reality is complicated by the associated deep levels of physical dependency which yield protracted periods of post-acute withdrawal and prolonged substance-induced mood disorders.
 These conditions are primary drivers for relapse behavior.